 In fact, few miles are easier to earn than Emirates Skywards: You can transfer them from Chase, Citi, Capital One, American Express, and Bilt.
 If you get a huge 90,000 point bonus on the Amex Gold Card, you're set.

 Just look for your flights through Emirates.com – be sure to click Classic Rewards and flexible dates when you search.
 It may take some trial and error to find dates at the 90,000-mile level.

 Read our complete guide on how to fly Emirates to Europe for 108,000 points roundtrip in business class!

 Delta is notorious for charging an arm and a leg when trying to fly business class using SkyMiles.
 But three words can flip that on its head: Delta SkyMiles flash sales.

-SkyMiles flash sales on Delta business class seats are rare … but they do happen.
-Check out this unadvertised deal we sent to subscribers late last year for roundtrip flights to Europe for 148,000 SkyMiles total.
+SkyMiles flash sales on Delta business class seats are incredibly rare … but they do happen.
+Check out this unadvertised deal we sent to subscribers last year for roundtrip flights to Europe for 148,000 SkyMiles total.

 We've seen those rates to Europe in Delta One even cheaper, like these roundtrip fares for 90,000 SkyMiles a few years back.

 But the record was this unbelievable fare to Tokyo-Haneda (HND) we found for just 90,000 SkyMiles … roundtrip in Delta One Suites.
 It doesn't get any cheaper than that.